ansyblenetwork/ansybleblog/_posts/2021-06-13-login-options.md

 ### Save encryption key only

 This is a nice option because you don't need to log in every time you load Ansyble.

-Further, push notifications can be read in plaintext.
+__Tip:__ In contrast to the previous option, saving your encryption key allows push notifications to be read in plaintext.

 ### Save encryption key and message data (not yet implemented)